Do you know what causes acne? Knowledge about the different types and their causes will make the management of acne much easier.

-True Acne on the Lips Is Rare, but Cold Sores Are Not
+True Acne on the Lips Is Rare, Cold Sores Are Not

-It’s more than possible to get true eyebrow acne or acne between the eyebrows, but more often than not, bumps in or between the eyebrows are signs of irritated hair follicles.
-Sometimes hair follicles are irritated by something as simple as makeup or hair products, but sometimes they are irritated by ingrown hairs.
+It’s possible to get true eyebrow acne or acne between the eyebrows, but more often than not, bumps in or between the eyebrows are signs of irritated hair follicles.
+This can be caused by something as simple as makeup or hair products, but sometimes they are ingrown hairs.

 Can You Really Get Acne on the Eyelid?

 In short, probably not.
-Acne on the eyelid, or bumps that look like acne, are usually one of two things: a sty or a chalazion.
-Both involve the sebaceous glands in the eye, but they are very different from acne and never benefit from acne treatment products.
-In fact, you should never apply acne treatments on the eyes or too close to them, as they can often cause pain or damage.
+Small red bumps here are usually one of two things: a stye or a chalazion.
+Both involve the sebaceous glands in the eye 👁️, but they are very different from acne and never benefit from acne treatment products.
+In fact, you should never apply acne treatments to the eyes or too close to them, as they can often cause pain or damage.

-A chalazion is commonly mistaken for a sty, but there are some key differences.
-First, chalazions tend to occur further back on the eyelid, away from the lash line.
-Second, chalazions are not caused by a bacterial infection.
-They’re actually the closest thing to real acne on the eyelid.
-A chalazion is caused by a blockage in one of the sebaceous glands, and like acne, it will usually go away on its own after a few weeks.
-If you want to speed up the process the warm washcloth method works well for both a sty and a chalazion.
+A chalazion is commonly mistaken for a stye but they tend to occur further back on the eyelid and are not caused by a bacterial infection but by a blockage in one of the sebaceous glands.
+They also clear up by themselves.
+If you want to speed up the process, the warm washcloth method may help too.

-One last note: never try to pop a sty or chalazion.
+Never try to pop a stye or chalazion.

-What to Do About Stubborn, Itchy Acne on the Face
+What to Do About Itchy Acne on the Face

 If you have itchy acne on the face, it may be completely normal.
-However, if normal acne products don’t seem to be taking care of your itchy acne, it may not be normal acne vulgaris.
-You could have fungal acne.
+However, if normal acne products don’t seem to be taking care of your itchy acne, you could have fungal acne.